 While most pilonidal cysts don’t have any symptoms, once they become infected they are hard to ignore.
 Most people get the first hint that something is wrong “back there” due to discomfort while they are sitting.
 This discomfort, over a few days, may become intense pain that makes them weary of sitting down.
 Activities such as riding a bicycle are extremely uncomfortable.

-As the infection builds, swelling often occurs near the tailbone.
+Near the tailbone, pain and swelling often occurs as the infection builds.
 The skin becomes inflamed.
 The area may feel warm, or you may run a fever.
 If the cyst begins to drain on its own, you may also see pus and bloody discharge.
 These are all signs that you should make an appointment with your doctor.
 For most people, treatment for an infected pilonidal cyst is quick and effective.

 What Causes Pilonidal Cysts?

 Most pilonidal cysts are found near the tailbone, either at the top of the intergluteal cleft or within the cleft itself.
 Due to the nature of these cysts and their location, they are at a high risk of becoming infected and inflamed.
 This can be extremely painful.
 Luckily, though, they are usually fairly easy to treat if caught early.